1 Minute Review

 Be sure to check the schedule of exchange fees as well before purchasing any contracts.
 Each asset class comes with its own set of exchange fees you’ll need to factor into your analysis.

-Client funds are well protected at Generic Trade.
+Client funds are well-protected at Generic Trade.
 Your personal information is safeguarded by the latest data encryption technology and ACH transactions can be made without worry.
-Generic Trade also claims membership with the National Futures Association (NSA) and is registered with the Commodity Futures Trading Commission (CFTC).
+Generic Trade also claims membership with the National Futures Association (NFA) and is registered with the Commodity Futures Trading Commission (CFTC).
 Trading futures is risky and broker insolvency is always a risk but Generic Trade clients can rest easy knowing their funds and personal information are secure.

-Customer support is a place of pride for Generic Trade.
+Generic Trade prides itself on customer support.
 Not many brokers offer 24/7 tech support, but reps from Generic Trade can be reached by phone throughout every hour of the night.
+You can also get 24-hour support by chat through the Generic Trader Professional platform.
 Have a 4 a.m. platform integration question?
 Simply call the 800-number.

 Another great tech support feature is the live chat option.
 A little chat support box is present at the bottom of every page on Generic Trade’s website.
 Click on the box to open a chat window and begin asking your question.
 Chat support hours are 7 a.m. to 4 p.m.
 EST Monday through Thursday and 7 a.m. to 3 p.m.
 EST Fridays.
 Email and international phone support is also available.